wundergraph/wundergraph/examples/hooks/README.md

 ## Getting Started

-1. Copy the `.env.example` file to `.env` and fill in the required values.
-2. Install the dependencies and run the complete example in one command:
+1. Install the dependencies and run the complete example in one command:

 ```shell
 npm install && npm start